Armed man at Springfield, Mo., Walmart says he was testing right to bear arms

-SPRINGFIELD, Mo. — Prosecutors on Friday filed a terrorist threat charge against a 20-year-old man who said he walked into a Walmart wearing body armor and carrying a loaded rifle and handgun to test whether the store would honor his constitutional right to bear arms.
+The man charged last week for allegedly walking in to a Walmart wearing body armor and carrying a loaded rifle and handgun said he wanted to test his constitutional right to bear arms, officials said.

+Prosecutors on Friday filed a terrorist threat charge against Dmitriy Andreychenko, 20, who caused a panic at the Springfield, Mo., store.

-The incident, just days after 22 people were killed during an attack at another Walmart in El Paso, Texas, caused a panic at the Springfield store.
-Dmitriy Andreychenko walked through filming himself with his cell phone Thursday afternoon.
+Andreychenko walked through the store filming himself with his cell phone just days after 22 people were killed in an attack at another Walmart in El Paso, Texas.

 No shots were fired and Andreychenko was arrested after he was stopped by an armed off-duty firefighter at the store.